legacysurvey/legacysurvey/pages/acknowledgment.rst

 Images are licensed under a `Creative Commons Attribution 4.0 International License <https://creativecommons.org/licenses/by/4.0/>`_, and hence may on a non-exclusive basis be reproduced without fee provided the credit is clear and visible.
-The credit must be presented in a clear and legible manner to all users, with the wording unaltered as "Legacy Surveys / D. Lang / Perimeter Institute".
+The credit must be presented in a clear and legible manner to all users, with the wording unaltered as “Legacy Surveys / D. Lang (Perimeter Institute)” for Legacy Surveys layers and "unWISE / NASA/JPL-Caltech / D. Lang (Perimeter Institute)" for unWISE layers.
 The credit should not be hidden or disassociated from the image footage.
 Links should be active if the credit is online.